 Is It Safe to be in Nutritional Ketosis?

-Generally, nutritional ketosis does not do any notable harms to your body.
+Generally, nutritional ketosis does not do any notable harm to your body.
 After all, you naturally enter that state when you stop eating at dinner and only resume eating the next day.